kyesil/QPHP/README.md

 - Then your language var loaded from `/langs/en.json`
 - Then you can use like  `<h3><?=LH::t('sweet_home')?></h3>` from your view or controller;
 - If you need change language call this command  like `LH::langCheck('tr');`
 - It can be auto detect your PHP APCU extension and cache your language vars.
-If you dont have APCU load your lang file with every page loaded.
+If you dont have APCU, your lang file  load with every page loaded.
 - For `LH::t('sweet_home')` command, if dont match any key which is your lang file, it return back the key.
 You se `"sweet_home"`.
 - If you need work with url for multi language like `/en/home/page2` , You need activate `LANG_FROM_PATH` in your `qconfig.php` file.
 Then QPHP ignore first 2 char from your request url. then send the lang code as parameter to your controller.
 Then you should activate in your main controller like `LH::langCheck($cont->lang);` look omur example here: `/public/app/controllers/_main.php`
 - For detect the missing key you can activate missingKey module.
 It can detect missing key and log file look: /langs/
+# Benchmark only apache nginx
+-  npm i -g autocannon
+- autocannon -c 100 -d 10 -p 10  http://localhost/svc/home